mapbox/mapbox-annotation-extension/README.md

 The Mapbox Annotation Extension is lightweight library you can use with the Mapbox Maps SDK to quickly add basic shapes to a map.

-⚠️ This product is currently in active alpha development, and is not suitable for production usage. ⚠️
+⚠️ This product is currently in active alpha development, and is not intended for usage in production.
+We welcome feedback from developers in issues. ⚠️

 ## Installation